WJSoftware/wj-config/README.md

 Now the trick:  We will add those files as configuration data sources (either fetched or read from disk or imported) and then apply a conditional based on environment traits.

-Before we do this, let's define how traits are defined in code.
+Before we do this, let's understand how traits are defined in code.

 ### Traits